 A postsecondary education program aimed at adults with intellectual and developmental disabilities.

-Lifelong Learning With Friends will provide the same excellence that students and families have come to expect and shares its predecessor’s mission: to provide adult learners with intellectual and developmental disabilities access to stimulating, diverse and fun post-secondary opportunities.
+Lifelong Learning with Friends will provide the same excellence that students and families have come to expect and shares its predecessor’s mission: to provide adult learners with intellectual and developmental disabilities access to stimulating, diverse and fun post-secondary opportunities.
 Reverse inclusion is still at the program’s core – meaning – that neurotypical college-age students will learn and have fun alongside their neurodiverse peers.
-To surmount problems with transportation and to protect the health and safety of our students and staﬀ, summer semester classes will be held entirely online, allowing our courses to be open to individuals across the entire country for the first time.
 This unique opportunity to make long-term friends with students near and far is an exciting one!
 In addition to widening access to courses, Lifelong Learning With Friends will be expanding the number of courses oﬀered each semester by over double what was previously available through the University of Texas, guaranteeing there’s a course (or three!) to fit every student’s area of interest.

 The skills obtained through the Lifelong Learning with Friends courses represent building blocks for future higher education and employment opportunities.
 Social skills and professionalism are built into the curriculum and expectations of every class regardless of subject matter.
 These attributes are crucial to acquiring and maintaining a job.
 Students will learn how to follow multi-step directions, be accountable for their work, take direction, self-advocate and how to express themselves in a professional manner.
 The ability to communicate with a variety of people is an essential tool for employability across fields.
 LLWF gives students the opportunity to hone and practice these skills that they will carry with them long after the course concludes.

-Summer 2021 Schedule: Courses, Instructors, Dates, and Times
+Fall 2022 Schedule: Classes, Instructors, Dates, and Times

 (Central Standard Time)